Larry Bright

-Larry Dean Bright (born July 8, 1966), also known as The Bonecrusher, is an American serial killer responsible for the deaths of at least eight women between the ages of 30–41 in central Illinois.
+Larry Dean Bright (born July 8, 1966), also known as The Bonecrusher, is an American serial killer responsible for the deaths of at least eight women between the ages of 30 and 41 in central Illinois.
 The murders occurred between July 2003 and October 2004, in Peoria and Tazewell County, Illinois.
 His nickname derives from his purported propensity for burning his victims' bodies before crushing their bone fragments with a hammer.
 After confessing to his crimes in May 2005, Bright was convicted of eight counts of murder and sentenced to eight life sentences without the possibility of parole.

 Biography

 Not long after 2000, Bright began to spend a great deal of free time around sex workers, taking particular interest in African-American women.